wp-plugins/collapsing-categories/readme.txt

 * collapsing - applied to all ul and li elements
 * categories - applied to all ul and li elements
 * list - applied to the top-level ul
-* post - applied to each post
+* item - applied to each li which has no sub-elements
 * expand - applied to a category which can be expanded (is currently collapsed)
 * collapse - applied to a category which can be collapsed (is currently